sdcnku/micropython/docs/library/machine.I2C.rst

    sent at the end of the transfer.
 If `False` the transfer should be continued later on.

+   .. only:: port_wipy

       On WiPy the return value is the number of bytes written.
 Otherwise the return value is `None`.

 Memory operations
 -----------------